dkorolev/tmp-gh-action-pr-context/README.md

 Lessons learned from PR7:

-1. It's enough to have two permissions, "Pull Requests", and "Discussions".
+1. It's enough to have just the "Pull Requests" permission for the token.
 2. The `"pull_request_review_thread.line must be part of the diff"` error is real.
 It can be ignored though.

 ## PR8